-Table 25-1 in the section Setting Up and Testing the XDK for C++ Compile-Time Environment on UNIX describes the header files required for compilation of the C
+Table 26-1 in the section Setting Up and Testing the XDK for C++ Compile-Time Environment on UNIX describes the header files required for compilation of the C components on Windows.
+The relative file names are the same on both UNIX and Windows installations.

-On Windows the header files are located in %ORACLE_HOME%\xdk\include.
+On Windows the header files are located in %ORACLE\HOME%\xdk\include.
 Your runtime environment must be set up before you can compile your code.